pravega/pravega/documentation/src/docs/controller-service.md

 ### Event Processor Framework

-Event processors framework is a background worker sub system which reads events from an internal Stream and processes it, hence the name event processor.
-All event processors in our system provide **at least once processing** guarantee.
+Event processors framework is a background worker subsystem which reads Events from an internal Stream and processes it, hence the name Event Processor.
+In Pravega all Event Processors provides **at least once processing** guarantee.
 And in its basic flavor, the framework also provides strong ordering guarantees.
-But we also have different subtypes of event processors that allow concurrent processing.
+In Pravega, there exists different subtypes of event processors which allow concurrent processing.

-We create different event processors for different kinds of work.
+We create different Event Processors for different kinds of work.
+In Pravega, there are _three_ different Event Processors:

+- Committing Transaction,
+- Aborting Transactions,
-Presently we have _three_ different event processors in our system for _committing transaction, aborting transactions_ and _processing Stream specific requests like scale, update, seal, etc_.
-Each Controller instance has one event processor of each type.
-The event processor framework allows for multiple readers to be created per event processor.
-All readers for a specific event processor across Controller instances share the same reader group, which guarantees mutually exclusive distribution of work across Controller instances.
-Each reader gets a dedicated thread where it reads the event, calls for its processing and upon completion of processing, updates its **Checkpoint**.
-Events are posted in the event processor specific Stream and are routed to specific segments based on using scoped Stream name as the routing key.
+- Processing Stream specific requests (scale, update, seal, etc).

+Each Controller instance has one Event Processor of each type.
+The Event Processor framework allows for multiple Readers to be created per Event Processor.
+All Readers for a specific Event Processor across Controller instances share the same Reader Group, which guarantees mutually exclusive distribution of work across Controller instances.
+Each Reader gets a dedicated thread where it reads the Event, calls for its processing and upon completion of processing, updates its **Checkpoint**.
+Events are posted in the Event Processor specific Stream and are routed to specific Stream Segments using scoped Stream name as the Routing Key.

+#### Serial Event Processor
-We have two flavors of event processors, one that performs serial processing, which essentially means it reads an event and initiates its processing and waits on it to complete before moving on to next event.
+It essentially reads an Event and initiates its processing and waits on it to complete before moving on to next Event.
 This provides strong ordering guarantees in processing.
 And it checkpoints after processing each event.
-Commit transaction is implemented using this base flavor of event processor.
-The degree of parallelism for processing these events is upper bounded by number of segments in the internal Stream and lower bounded by number of readers.
+Commit Transaction is implemented using this Serial Event Processor.
+The degree of parallelism for processing these Events is upper bounded by the number of Stream Segments in the internal Stream and lower bounded by number of Readers.
-Multiple events from across different Streams could land up in the same segment and since we perform serial processing, serial processing has the drawback that processing stalls or flooding of events from one Stream could adversely impact latencies for unrelated Streams.
+Multiple Events from across different Streams could land up in the same Stream Segment due to Serial processing.
+Serial processing has a drawback that, processing stalls or flooding of Events from one Stream could adversely impact latencies for unrelated Streams.

+#### Concurrent Event Processor
-To overcome these drawbacks we designed **Concurrent Event Processor** as an overlay on Serial Event processor.
-Concurrent event processor, as name implies, allows us to process multiple events concurrently.
-Here the reader thread reads an event, schedules it’s asynchronous processing and returns to read the next event.
-There is a ceiling on number of events that are concurrently processed at any point in time and as processing of some event completes, newer events are allowed to be fetched.
-The checkpoint scheme here becomes slightly more involved because we want to guarantee at least once processing.
+To overcome the drawbacks of Serial Event Processor, in Pravega we designed **Concurrent Event Processor**.
+Concurrent Event Processor, as the name implies, allows us to process multiple Events concurrently.
+Here the Reader thread, reads an Event, schedules it’s asynchronous processing and returns to read the next event.
+There is a ceiling on number of Events that are concurrently processed at any point in time and as processing of some Event completes, newer Events are allowed to be fetched.
+The Checkpoint scheme here becomes slightly more involved to ensure the guarantee _at least once processing_.

 However, with concurrent processing the ordering guarantees get broken.
-However, it is important to note that we only need ordering guarantees for processing events from a Stream and not across Streams.
-In order to satisfy ordering guarantee, we overlay concurrent event processor with **Serialized Request Handler**, which queues up events from the same Stream in an in-memory queue and processes them in order.
+But, it is important to note that only ordering guarantees are needed for processing Events from a Stream and not across Streams.
+In order to satisfy ordering guarantee, we overlay Concurrent Event processor with **Serialized Request Handler**, which queues up Events from the same Stream in an _in-memory queue_ and processes them in order.

-  - **Commit Transaction** processing is implemented on a dedicated serial event processor because we want strong commit ordering while ensuring that commit does not interfere with processing of other kinds of requests on the Stream.
+  - **Commit Transaction** processing is implemented on a dedicated Serial Event Processor because strong commit ordering is required by ensuring that commit does not interfere with processing of other kinds of requests on the Stream.

-  - **Abort Transaction** processing is implemented on a dedicated Concurrent Event Processor which performs abort processing on transactions from across Streams concurrently.
+  - **Abort Transaction** processing is implemented on a dedicated Concurrent Event Processor which performs abort processing on Transactions from across Streams concurrently.

-All other requests for Streams is implemented on a serialized request handler which ensures exactly one request per Stream is being processed at any given time and there is ordering guarantee within request processing.
+All other requests for Streams is implemented on a Serialized Request Handler which ensures exactly one request per Stream is being processed at any given time and there is ordering guarantee within request processing.
 However, it allows for concurrent requests from across Streams to go on concurrently.
 Workflows like _scale, truncation, seal,